How to Apply to the Master of Library & Information Science Program

-Our September 2017 program is now full.
-We are currently accepting applications for the January 2018 program.
+We are currently accepting applications for the May 2018 and September 2018 programs.

 We consider applications as they arrive and attempt to accommodate your requested start date, so the earlier you apply, the earlier you may receive a decision on your application.
 Earlier applications are considered first, so you are strongly encouraged to apply as early as possible.